 Q. The QAQS website has a section that asks for donations.
 I already paid my registration fee why should I donate additional money?

 A. Lacrosse is the fastest growing sport in the State of Washington and across the entire country.
 As our club grows, the cost of fielding teams increases every year.
 League fees, field rental, referee fees, equipment and insurance continue to rise.
 Your donation will go far towards helping to keep the costs down for our kids, ensure more participation by those who otherwise could not afford to play, and ensuring that lacrosse as the “Fastest game on 2 feet,” continues to thrive in our area.

 Q. If I donate money to the Queen Anne Quick Styx club is my donation tax deductible?

 A. Yes.
 The Queen Anne Quick Styx are registered with the Washington State Secretary of State's office as a Nonprofit Charitable organization, and is registered with the United States Internal Revenue Service as a 501(c)(3) tax exempt organization.

 Q. If we can’t afford the registration fee, what are our options?

-A. If registration and equipment costs are preventing your daughter from joining the Queen Anne Quick Styx, we offer defered payments for the registration fee between November until the start of the season (February) with payments by check.
-Under some circumstances the Queen Anne Quick Styx will also provide membership scholarships (partial) for families who are in financial need.
+A. If registration and equipment costs are preventing your daughter from joining the Queen Anne Quick Styx, we offer deferred payments for the registration fee between November until the start of the season (February) with payments by check.
+If possible, Queen Anne Quick Styx will provide membership scholarships (partial) for families who are in financial need.
 Equipment can often be borrowed from other players or bought second hand.
-Please contact club president, George Bergeron for more information.
+Please contact club director for more information.
 There is a scholarship application on the registration page.